dexternguyen56/stock-prediction-UI/README.md

 # 📈 Stock-Price-Prediction

-An enhancement to the collaborative project to predict stock price using Regression and Neural Network Models.https://github.com/dexternguyen56/Stock-Price-Prediction
+# Visualized stock prediction model with React and Three.js and deployed the ML server with Flask on Amazon EC2

-Visualized stock prediction model with React and Three.js and deployed the ML server with Flask on Amazon EC2
+An enhancement to the collaborative project to predict stock price using Regression and Neural Network Models.

 Group Project to predict stock price with K-nearest neighbors Regression (KNN), Linear Regression, and Long Short Term Memory (LSTM).
 We decided to use the Pandas DataReader to download data based